 The 28-inch Greenwich refracting telescope is the largest of its kind in the UK and the seventh largest in the world.
 Completed in 1893, it was commissioned in 1885 by William Christie, Astronomer Royal between 1881 and 1911.

 It was built to research double star systems and remained in use until the late 1960s.
 With the recent addition of a computer-aided guidance system and CCD camera, it continues to work as an excellent visual aid to observing the night sky.

 See for yourself

-You can visit the telecope for free at the Royal Observatory Greenwich, or book for one of our night sky observation evenings during the winter months.
+You can visit the telecope for free at the Royal Observatory Greenwich, or book for one of our night sky observation evenings 'An Evening with the Stars' from October to March each year.
 Booking in advance is advised as these events are very popular.